 There are three different types of indirect water heaters depending on how the water flows through them.

-These use a hybrid system to supply water at two different temperatures.
-Storage tank supplies water at one temperature while the same water may be recirculated through the tankless system for an even higher temperature.
+These are similar to conventional water heaters but heat the water in their storage tank through an external burner. | This is the cheapest type of indirect water heater.
+Instead of using a storage tank, it attaches the heat exchanger coil directly to the boiler and the water supply. | These use a hybrid system to supply water at two different temperatures.
+Storage tank supplies water at one temperature while the same water may be recirculated through the tankless system for an even higher temperature. |

-These are suitable for places where there is a constant demand for hot water in smaller volumes.
+They are excellent in places where large amounts of water are required infrequently. | These are suitable for places where there is a constant demand for hot water in smaller volumes. | Suitable for bigger buildings that require water at different temperatures. |

-This type of heater takes much less space in comparison to other heaters.
+They generally take up a lot more space around the boiler. | This type of heater takes much less space in comparison to other heaters. | These take up the most amount of space. |

 Indirect Water Heaters vs Direct Water Heaters